-In this article, we’ll cover the current realities of the medical revenue cycle management (RCM) process from beginning to end.
+In this article, we’ll cover the current realities of the revenue cycle management process in medical billing (RCM) from beginning to end.
 We’ll outline some key issues affecting medical billing workflows along with steps you can take to improve your company’s IT systems and financial performance.

 Let’s face it: medical billing is fraught with problems.
 Decision makers and billing managers face a myriad of challenges, from transitioning from manual processes and maintaining compliance with various rules and regulations to reducing errors and costs.
 However, some of the biggest issues are the easiest to address.